dariapinzariu/Testare_Manuala/Manual_Testing_Project_For_<BEBE TEI>.md

 Bugs have been created based on the failed tests.
 The complete bug reports can be found here: <a href="test_execution.xml">Test Execution</a>

-The following is a summary of the bugs that have been found:
+The following is a summary of the bugs that have been found:<br>
-- The "Product list" bug does not affect the user that much, its severity is low.
+- The "Product list" bug does not affect the user that much, its severity is low.<br>
-- The "I forgot the password" bug has a high severity and affects the user.
+- The "I forgot the password" bug has a high severity and affects the user.<br>

 Full regression testing is needed on the impacted areas after the bugs are fixed and retesting will be done for every functionality that was previously failed.